 Academic Resource Center (Main Campus, Medical Center and SCS)

 The Academic Resource Center (ARC) helps to facilitate academic accommodations for Main Campus, Medical Center and School of Continuing Studies students.
 Residential students are also able to request housing accommodations through the ARC.
 Students who are requesting accommodations should follow the process detailed on the ARC website.

-The Office of Disability Services works (ODS) in partnership with Law Center faculty, staff, and students to promote environments that are accessible, sustainable, and inclusive.
-ODS implements reasonable accommodations to remove barriers for students with disabilities in curricular and co-curricular environments.
-Law Center students seeking accommodations, including academic and housing accommodations, should follow the procedures outlined on the ODS website.
+The Office of Accessibility Services works (OAS) in partnership with Law Center faculty, staff, and students to promote environments that are accessible, sustainable, and inclusive.
+OAS implements reasonable accommodations to remove barriers for students with disabilities in curricular and co-curricular environments.
+Law Center students seeking accommodations, including academic and housing accommodations, should follow the procedures outlined on the OAS website.

 Office of Academic Services (Qatar)

 Georgetown University in Qatar is committed to providing academic support for all students.
-Students should request accommodations through the Office of Academic Services (OAS) by following the procedures on the OAS website.
+Students should request accommodations through the Office of Academic Services (OASQ) by following the procedures on the OASQ website.

 Accommodations for Employees and Applicants